-In early 1992, LANL installed and started a new data management system called the External Dosimetry Badge System (EDBS).
+In early 1992, LANL installed and started a new data management system called the External Dosimetry Badge System.

-6.2.1.6 Quality of LANL External Dosimetry Data
+6.2.1.6 Quality of External Dosimetry Data

-At LANL, dosimeters were selected, issued to workers, and processed, with resulting measurements recorded and used to estimate doses.
-There appears to be no use of recorded notional doses, although there are issues of missed dose for low-dosed dosimeters (see Section 6.5) and recorded doses for individual dosimeters at levels less than the statistical Minimum Detection Level (MDL).
+At LANL, dosimeters were selected, issued to workers, and processed; the resulting measurements were recorded and used to estimate doses.
+There appears to be no use of recorded notional doses, although there are issues of missed dose for low-dosed dosimeters (see Section 6.5) and recorded doses for individual dosimeters at levels less than the statistical minimum detection level (MDL).

 LANL dosimetry capabilities during the early years were in line with the stage of development of associated technologies at the time.
 Radiation dosimetry technology developed considerably during the period of LANL operations, and LANL kept up with technological developments as they became accepted.
-Administrative practices are described in the Photodosimetry Evaluation Book (LASL 1958, 1959, 1969, 1974, 1977, 1979, 1980; LANL 1986, 1989, 1996, 2001, 2003) and LANL technical reports, and detailed information for each worker is in the NIOSH claim documentation.
+Administrative practices are described in the Photodosimetry Evaluation Book (LASL 1959, 1969, 1977, 1979; LANL 1986, 1989, 1996, 2001, 2003) and LANL technical reports, and detailed information for each worker is in the NIOSH claim documentation.
 The claim documentation provides specific information to be evaluated on the recorded dose of record.
-There do not appear to have been significant administrative practices that jeopardized the integrity of the recorded dose of record.
+There do not appear to have been significant administrative practices that jeopardized the integrity of the dose of record.